Time-space Trade-offs in Population Protocols for the Majority Problem: Introduction

+To achieve fast runtime, \Textcite{DBLP:conf/nca/MocquardAABS15} consider the population model allowing a super-constant number of states per agent.
+They present a protocol that calculates the signed difference between the two opinions' support \whplong/ in asymptotically optimal $\LDAUOmicron{n \log n}$ interactions but uses polynomial $\LDAUTheta{n^{3/2}}$ number of states.
+The constant-state but slow quadratic-time protocols~\cite{DBLP:journals/siamco/DraiefV12,DBLP:conf/icalp/MertziosNRS14} on the one hand and the fast but polynomial-state protocol~\cite{DBLP:conf/nca/MocquardAABS15} on the other, posed the quite natural question of designing fast $\LDAUOmicron{n \polylog n}$-time majority protocols which use a relatively small $\LDAUOmicron{\polylog n}$ number of states.

-\Textcite{DBLP:conf/nca/MocquardAABS15} consider the population model but using a super-constant number of states per agent.
-They present a protocol that calculates $\BiasAbsolute$ \whp in $\LDAUOmicron{n \log n}$ interactions and requires $\LDAUOmicron{n^{3/2}}$ states. \Textcite{DBLP:conf/soda/AlistarhAEGR17} show rather general lower bounds for population protocols with certain, natural monotonicity properties.
-For majority, their bound states that protocols with less than $(\log\log n)/2$ states require $\LDAUOmega{n^2 / \polylog(n)}$ interactions in expectation in order to stabilize. \Textcite{DBLP:conf/soda/AlistarhAG18} improve this lower bound for majority: Any protocol that solves majority and stabilizes in $n^{2 - \LDAUOmega{1}}$ expected interactions requires $\LDAUOmega{\log n}$ states.
+\Textcite{DBLP:conf/soda/AlistarhAEGR17} show a lower bound on the required number of interactions for population protocols with a small number of states.
+For majority, their bound states that protocols with less than $(\log\log n)/2$ states require $\LDAUOmega{n^2 / \polylog(n)}$ interactions in expectation in order to stabilize. \Textcite{DBLP:conf/soda/AlistarhAG18} further improve this lower bound, by showing that any protocol that solves majority and stabilizes in $n^{2 - \LDAUOmega{1}}$ expected interactions requires $\LDAUOmega{\log n}$ states.
+Both these lower bounds require certain natural monotonicity assumptions which are satisfied by all known majority protocols.